combat writing badge

 KATN :

-abbreviation for "Kick Ass Take Names", which is the function and unofficial motto of the military police; see AP, MP, QC, SP.
+abbreviation for "Kick Ass Take Names", which is the function and unofficial motto of the military police; see KICK ASS, AP, MP, SP, QC, CHIMPS.

 KATUSA :

 (kah-too-suh) Korean Augmentation Troops with the U.S. Army, later changed to Korean Augmentee To the U.S. Army; being a partnership program initiated during the KOREAN WAR to improve the performance of ROK troops, which were integrated into American units.
 Although still practiced, these assignments are now reserved for privileged Koreans with superior skills, better education, and higher social status.
-Although successful, this program was not replicated in VN, but used ADVISORs and companion units instead.
-See STRIKER, BUDDY SYSTEM.
+Although successful, this program was not replicated in Vietnam, but used ADVISORs and companion units instead.
+See STRIKER, OMLT, BUDDY SYSTEM; compare DOUBLE FORCE. [v: geminate]

 KBA :